 Information about cholesterol can sometimes come hand in hand with baffling terminology.
-Believe it or not, most of these terms actually have a pretty simple explanation.
+However, most of these terms actually have a pretty simple explanation.
 So what about ‘serum cholesterol levels’?
 To help you understand this term a little better, we’ve collected answers to the key questions below.

 What does serum mean?

 ‘Serum’ is simply a medical term for one component of blood.
 In medicine, many different bodily markers are measured in terms of how much is in the serum portion of the blood.
-So when you hear ‘serum’ anything, it just means how much is in that part of the blood.
+So, when you hear the term ‘serum’, it just means how much is in that part of the blood.
+In fact, you will often see serum cholesterol often just simply referred to as blood cholesterol.

 So, what is serum cholesterol?

 The total serum cholesterol level is the amount of cholesterol in the blood.
-So when people talk about getting their cholesterol checked or finding out their cholesterol levels, they are usually referring to serum cholesterol levels.
+A high serum cholesterol level is a concern, because it raises your risk of heart disease.
+When people talk about getting their cholesterol checked or finding out their cholesterol levels, they are usually referring to serum cholesterol levels.

 What should your normal serum cholesterol levels be?

-So what should total serum cholesterol actually be?
-The NHS recommendation is 5mmol/L or less for healthy adults, or 4mmol/L or less for those at high risk of developing heart disease*.
+The NHS as a general guide say that total cholesterol levels should be: 5mmol/L or less for healthy adults, or 4mmol/L or less for those at high risk of developing heart disease*.

 Within total serum cholesterol, there are a few measurements that give a more detailed view of whether your cholesterol levels are okay.